-Please note, my review schedule is currently full and due to personal circumstances I’m not accepting any review requests until further notice.
+Please note, my review schedule is currently full and unfortunately due to personal health issues I’m not accepting any review (or other) requests for the foreseeable future.

 When I set up this review blog I never considered a review policy as most of my books were self-selected.
 However as the blog has grown and social media contacts have spread, it seems the time has come to put a more formal arrangement in place.
 I apologise if it sounds a bit “terms and conditions” but it has become a necessity.